EdBarrancos/PeachShell/README.md

 - [x] Chain menu moves
 - [X] Menu Commands
 - [x] Chain commands
+    - [ ] And and || .
+Run the other if success or if error.
+Btw, error handling?
 - [ ] Buffers
 - [ ] Command autocomplete (Not sure how to do this)
 - [ ] History of commands (arrow up goes to previously written)